 This is still the aim, but things may have changed a bit.

 At first, naïvely, I decided I’d implement an entire artificial intelligence in PHP, porting other libraries to the language.
 That’s not a bad idea, but it’s not very practical.
 First off, poring over and porting other libraries is time-consuming, and after they’re ported any upgrades to the library aren’t reflected in your port.

 With the success I’ve had with the open-source libraries I found for speech recognition and synthesis I’ve decided that that plan is outdated.
-With a little hacking I was able to glue two systems together with using Python and produce an extremely rudimentary ‘artificially intelligent’ in the manner of two days.
+With a little hacking, I was able to glue two systems together using Python and produce an extremely rudimentary ‘artificially intelligence’ in the manner of two days.
 This gives me quite a bit of hope.

 Each component I imagine as a ‘server’ with client interfaces.
 This allows each system to communicate with the other systems in a way that the only coupling becomes the data format.
 This isn’t much of a problem either since it’s possible to construct filters that convert different formats to something universal.
 This also allows easy additions and swapping out of various libraries as things improve and upgrade.